Subarachnoid haemorrhage survivor Cat on music, gardening and Baobab trees.

 My garden.
 I've never been one for expensive jewellery or other costly items owing to a tight budget, but my garden is a source of inspiration and somewhere I can have complete control, apart from the odd slug, to create my personal little piece of heaven.
 The first thing I do each morning is look out and, even if I've got out of bed on the wrong side, it never fails to lift my spirits.

-Last time I flew, the plane was hit by lightening and I have never wanted to fly again (I know, what are the chances?!)
+Last time I flew, the plane was hit by lightning and I have never wanted to fly again (I know, what are the chances?!)
 But in an ideal world I would journey to Morondava in Madagascar, to see the Avenue of the Baobabs: the national tree of Madagascar which often grow to 100ft tall and 36ft in diameter.
 I have even travelled along the avenue on Google street-view!

 Music is always a sure escape from stress for me.
 I use headphones to ensure I'm completely enveloped by it and I have no distractions, or I play it loudly in the car where it can't disturb the neighbours.
 I like all different genres from classical to pop to rap and from all different eras.
 Because I often forget to use music as a therapy, it's all the more effective when I do and never becomes just routine.